United Kingdom (Brighton)

 Director Louise Ash explains: “At Meaning you’ll find bold ideas from unexpected places.
 You’ll find thinkers and do-ers from business, activism, academia and the arts.
 You’ll find the pioneering purpose-driven businesses innovating to disrupt not only their sectors but whole systems.”

-Its ultimate purpose is to provide a gathering point for purpose-driven business innovators and to mainstream the ideas from the edges that will create change at the heart of business.
+Meaning’s ultimate purpose is to provide a gathering point for purpose-driven business innovators and to mainstream the ideas from the edges that will create change at the heart of business.
 This year it’s taking place on Thursday 15 November at the Brighton Dome, Brighton, UK.